Q42/MAVProxy/README.md

-MAVProxy
+MAVProxy fork

-This is a MAVLink ground station written in python.
+This is a fork of the MAVLink ground station written in python.

-Please see http://ardupilot.github.io/MAVProxy/ for more information
+it adds these modules:

-This ground station was developed as part of the CanberraUAV OBC team entry
+ - DynamicBase: tracking and forwarding the location of a moving base station ...

 License
 -------